Discreteness of the complex hyperbolic ultra-parallel triangle groups: A new family of complex hyperbolic -triangle group representations with

-We set \( r_3 = 1.01 \) and \( j_0 = 3 \).
-Using Proposition~\ref{example}, we can visualize the sets \( K_j' \) for \( j = 1, 2, 3 \), as shown in Figure~\ref{ultra-picture1.png}.
-Each set \( K_j' \) is divided into two regions: the first corresponds to representations where \( t_j > 1 \), while the second corresponds to those where \( t_j \leq 1 \).
-It is important to note that the condition \( t_j > 1 \) ensures that the isometry \( w^{(j)} \) is always loxodromic for all values of the angular invariant \( \alpha \).
-Thus, the representations in the first region are always discrete and faithful.
-To enhance clarity, we present only the plot of \( K_1' \), with its two regions explicitly colored (see Figure~\ref{ultra K11.png}).
+We set \( r_3 = 1.01 \) (resp. $r_3=1.09$) and \( k_0 = 3 \), and then visualize the sets \( K_n \) for \( n = 1, 2, 3 \), as shown in Figure~\ref{ultra-picture1.png} (resp.
+Figure~\ref{ultra-picture2.png}).
+Since the sets $K_n$ are defined by several inequalities, these figures can be generated computationally.
+Each set \( K_n \) is divided into two regions: the first corresponds to representations where \( t_n > 1 \), while the second corresponds to those where \( t_n \leq 1 \).
+It is important to note that the condition \( t_n > 1 \) ensures that the isometry \( w^{(n)} \) is always loxodromic for all values of the angular invariant \( \alpha \).
+Thus, the representations in the first region (that is, the black region in Figures~\ref{ultra-picture1.png} and~\ref{ultra-picture2.png}) are always discrete and faithful.